 GET Protocol (GET) Analysis – The New Standard In The Ticketing Industry

-GET aims to improve the ticketing industry by providing a transparent ticketing system where secondary ticket prices and ticket fraud are non-existent, using the Ethereum (ETH) blockchain and the GET protocol.
+GET aims to improve the ticketing industry by providing a transparent ticketing protocol where secondary ticket prices and ticket fraud are non-existent, using the Ethereum (ETH) blockchain and the GET protocol.

 The project tackles many negative aspects of the current industry: